flash62au/WiTcontroller/README.md

     * Any capacity battery will work.
 A 400mAh will give about 6 hours of run time.*

-> [!WARNING]
+> [!CAUTION]
-> *I have found that some batteries come with the positive and negative leads the other way around to the terminals on the ESP32.* <br/> Check they are correct before plugging it in. <br/> The polarity of the battery is easy to swap, by getting a knife blade under the small tabs on the plastic connector and pulling each male socket out.
+> *I have found that some batteries come with the positive and negative leads the other way around to the terminals on the ESP32.* **Check they are correct before plugging it in!** <br/> <br/> The polarity of the battery is easy to swap, by getting a knife blade under the small tabs on the plastic connector and pulling each male socket out.
 Take extreme care. **DO NOT SHORT THE TERMINALS.**

 6. **A Case to put it in**.
 Links to a few different designs are below, but any box will do.
 My case was 3d printed for me (see below).